 Today, in Bouctouche NB you can visit the Irving Chapel.
 It is a small church built on an estate.
 Surrounding the Chapel is a small stone wall, with one opening.
 This imagery of a small wall has been used before to symbolize another kind of ‘Sacred Space’.

 Whether, all truth, or some folklore mixed in, the story of St Patrick draws a different picture of what ‘Sacred Space’ is.
-According to these stories a place(s) he ministered that he also built this wall.
+According to these stories a place(s) he ministered also had this wall.
 It was a to be a visible divider / sign.

 Once you entered through the gate, this place became where you would get a glimpse of the Kingdom of God in action.
 It you were hungry, you would be fed.
 If you were naked, you would be clothed.
 If you were tired, you could find rest.
 If you were alone, you were invited to the table.